myYearbook/plproxyrc/README.md

 plproxyrc - PL/Proxy Remote Config
 ===================================
+High-level overview:
- * table-based PL/Proxy cluster configuration
+ * Function API for table-based PL/Proxy cluster configuration
- * convenience functions for setting cluster partitions
- * remote lookup of cluster configuration
+ * Remote lookup of cluster configuration (via PL/Proxy)
- * local caching of remote cluster configuration
+ * Local caching of remote cluster configuration

+PL/Proxy provides a very nice method of performing queries on remote Postgres servers.
+It has a very simple interface: implement three functions: for PL/Proxy to provide:
+1. `plproxy.get_cluster_partitions` provides named collections of connections (*cluster* being the name, *partitions* being the connection collection)
+2. `plproxy.get_cluster_config` provides per-cluster connection configuration
+3. `plproxy.get_cluster_version` provides a simple method of allowing PL/Proxy
+   flush its cached connections if the version changes.

+plproxyrc provides a set of functions for managing cluster configuration.

+(The configuration itself is stored in Postgres tables in the plproxy schema, but you should never need to access the tables directly: the function API should provide everything you need for managing PL/Proxy clusters.
+If there's something missing, drop me a line.)

 API functions
 -------------